temporalio/documentation/docs/typescript/hello-world.md

 In the TypeScript SDK, each Workflow execution is run in a separate V8 isolate context in order to provide a [deterministic runtime](/docs/typescript/determinism).

-A Workflow is defined as an async function, in its body you may set listeners for processing [Signals](/docs/concepts/signals) and responding to [Queries](/docs/concepts/queries).
+A Workflow is also an async function, but it has access to special Workflow APIs like [Signals](/docs/concepts/signals), [Queries](/docs/concepts/queries), Timers, and Child Workflows.

 The snippet below uses `proxyActivities` to create a function that, when called, schedules an Activity in the system.